 Summer Book Club - Previous Books

-Previous One Book Summer Book Club Books
+Previous Summer Book Club Selections

-2022 - "The Flourishing Teacher: Vocational Renewal for a Sacred Profession" by Christina Bieber Lake.
+2022 - "The Flourishing Teacher: Vocational Renewal for a Sacred Profession" by Christina Bieber Lake

 Sometimes being a faculty member leaves you burned out, due to all it's commitments.
 This book offers advice on how to flourish when teaching; how to find work/life balance; fit in time for research and writing; how to navigate the challenges of being a female faculty member; and more.